 Delaware Promissory Note: What Is It?

-A Delaware promissory note is a legally binding document between a borrower and a lender when it is properly executed under Delaware law.
+A Delaware promissory note may be a legally binding document between a borrower and a lender when it is properly executed under Delaware law.
 The purpose is to outline a contractual agreement on how a loan will be repaid.
 Delaware promissory notes may be secured or unsecured.
 When a promissory note is secured, the borrower promises to give the lender something of value if the borrower does not make payments as agreed.
 The item is known as collateral.
 When collateral is used, the promissory note may be treated as a secured transaction under Title 6, Article 9 of Delaware law.
 Without a promise of collateral, the note is considered unsecured.
 If the borrower doesn’t pay, the lender cannot take any property belonging to the borrower.
 Instead, they will need to file a lawsuit if they want to get repaid.

 What Is the Maximum Amount of Interest That May be Charged?